 “After the Amendment to The Arbitration and Conciliation Act, 2015 – Section 12(5) prohibits the employee of one of the parties from being an Arbitrator.
-In the present case, the agreement between the parties was entered into on 28.01.2000 and the Arbitration Proceedings commenced way back in 2009 and thus, the respondent cannot invoke Section […]Read more "Section 12(5) of The Arbitration Act II"
+In the present case, the agreement between the parties was entered into on 28.01.2000 and the Arbitration Proceedings commenced way back in 2009 and thus, one cannot invoke Section 12(5) […]Read more "Section 12(5) of The Arbitration Act II"

 “The present case is governed by The Pre-Amended 1996 Act [See, Section 15(2)].
 This Court in ACC Ltd. v.
 Global Cements Ltd., (2012) 7 SCC 71 held that the procedure agreed upon by the parties for the appointment of the Original Arbitrator is equally applicable to the appointment of a Substitute Arbitrator, even if the […]Read more "Section 15(2) of The Arbitration Act III"